Tensor product of fields

-The tensor product of two fields is sometimes a field, and often a direct product of fields; In some cases, it can contain non-zero nilpotent elements.
+The tensor product of two fields is sometimes a field, and often a direct product of fields; in some cases, it can contain non-zero nilpotent elements.

 The tensor product of two fields expresses in a single structure the different way to embed the two fields in a common extension field.

 Compositum of fields

 First, one defines the notion of the compositum of fields.
 This construction occurs frequently in field theory.
 The idea behind the compositum is to make the smallest field containing two other fields.
 In order to formally define the compositum, one must first specify a tower of fields.
 Let k be a field and L and K be two extensions of k.
-The compositum, denoted K.L, is defined to be $K.L = k(K \cup L)$ where the right-hand side denotes the extension generated by K and L. Note that this assumes some field containing both K and L. Either one starts in a situation where an ambient field is easy to identify (for example if K and L are both subfields of the complex numbers), or one proves a result that allows one to place both K and L (as isomorphic copies) in some large enough field.
+The compositum, denoted K.L, is defined to be $K.L = k(K \cup L)$ where the right-hand side denotes the extension generated by K and L. This assumes some field containing both K and L. Either one starts in a situation where an ambient field is easy to identify (for example if K and L are both subfields of the complex numbers), or one proves a result that allows one to place both K and L (as isomorphic copies) in some large enough field.